 Here are some tips put together by neurodivergent individuals and created for neurodivergent folks:

-• Mindfulness: if you do experience emotional dysregulation, try practicing the 5-4-3-2-1 technique or paced breathing.
+Mindfulness: If you do experience emotional dysregulation, try practicing the 5-4-3-2-1 technique or paced breathing.
+This is one of many DBT strategies.

-• Neurodiversity-affirming therapy: therapy which will address your ADHD challenges while focusing on your strengths.
+Neurodiversity-affirming therapy: therapy that will address your ADHD challenges while focusing on your strengths.
 This therapy could take place entirely online.

 Book a Free Consultation With Blue Sky Learning